PraxedoOur blog Wastewater Treatment Automation: Key Tips to Gain Efficiencies

 People both need and expect reliable access to utilities services.
 In this sector, many pieces of the operational puzzle need to be properly managed.
 A tool that streamlines work orders and automates jobs for field service teams is required to keep utilities flowing.

 Every organization needs to maximize the value of this investment.
-That means implementing best-of-breed software to streamline core operations in the following 3 areas:
+That means implementing best-of-breed FSM software to streamline core operations in the following 3 areas:

 • Scheduling of technicians and field operations